What is a Group?

 Arrow function property setters

-In p5play, when you set a sprite property in a group to an arrow function, each new sprite created using that group will use the function to evaluate the property.
+If you set a group property to an arrow => function, each new sprite created using that group will use the function to evaluate the property.

 allSprites Group